Last updated on November 1st, 2023 at 03:44 pm

 The Summit has a pleasant dry bath, with plenty of features to encourage a home-like feel such as an inset sink with a side medicine cabinet and storage below.
 I also like the vanity lighting that’s a useful addition to the bathroom and brings some soft brightness.
 Paired with the tile backsplash, the overall aesthetic is modern and clean with the shower separate from the toilet and sink.

 Class B RVs are known for not being the cheapest RVs available, and the Chinook Summit is no exception!
 However, it has a lot to offer, and with a trusty Mercedes chassis, this mighty rig is fit to go to any destination, no matter the time of year!

 Honorable Mention: Winnebago Era 70M

-So, Is a Dry Bath Worth It?
+So, Is A Dry Bath In An RV Worth It?

 It’s really an exciting time to get into the RV world!
 Just a few short years ago there were only two Class B options with a dry bath!
-Now there are many more options that really help to make your RV a true home away from home.
+Now, there are many more options to help make your RV a true home away from home.
 For those considering full-time RV living, the added comforts of a dry bath are incredibly valuable.

 If you’re traveling with two or more people, being able to have someone showering and another brushing their teeth is important!
 We hope our list of the best dry bath options in Class B and Class B+ RVs helps get you excited for your RV journey!